AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-configuring-components-rendering.md

 * Dispatcher flush for referenced fragments (if a page containing a fragment is re-published).
 * Using paragraph-based rendering.

-If you need one or more of these features, then (typically) it is easier to use the out-of-the-box functionality, instead of developing it from scratch.
+If you need one or more of these features, then (typically) it is easier to use the out-of-the-box Advanced Services, instead of developing them from scratch.

 ## OSGi Service - Content Fragment Component Configuration {#osgi-service-content-fragment-component-configuration}